Steve Shelley: Biography

-Other significant work away from Sonic Youth includes recording and performing with an array of artists such as Christina Rosenvinge, Chris Lee, John Wolfington, Michael Powers, Michael Rother, Howe Gelb, and Enrique Morente.
+Other significant work away from Sonic Youth include recording and performing with an array of artists such as Christina Rosenvinge, Chris Lee, John Wolfington, Michael Powers, Michael Rother, Howe Gelb, and Enrique Morente.
 In 2007, Shelley recorded a number of tracks for the I'm Not There soundtrack with a supergroup called The Million Dollar Bashers, featuring Lee Ranaldo, Wilco guitarist Nels Cline, Television guitarist Tom Verlaine, Dylan bassist Tony Garnier, guitarist Smokey Hormel and keyboardist John Medeski.

 In February 2009, Shelley spent a weekend in Chicago recording with Chris Connelly, Sanford Parker, and Jeremy Lemos.
-The results of this collaboration were released under the moniker The High Confessions by Relapse Records on July 20, 2010.
+The results of this collaboration were released under the moniker the High Confessions by Relapse Records on July 20, 2010.

 In 2010, Michael Rother played shows in Europe with Shelley and Tall Firs guitarist Aaron Mullan as Halogallo 2010.
-This group performs music "in the spirit of" NEU! including some tracks by Harmonia and from Michael Rother's solo albums.
-Other 2010 concert dates included the ATP New York 2010 music festival in Monticello, New York and Incubate 2010 in Tilburg, Netherlands.
+This group performs music "in the spirit of" Neu! including some tracks by Harmonia and from Michael Rother's solo albums.
+Other 2010 concert dates included the ATP New York 2010 music festival in Monticello, New York, and Incubate 2010 in Tilburg, Netherlands.

 His enthusiasm for the music of Daniel Johnston and Townes Van Zandt led to his appearances in the documentaries The Devil and Daniel Johnston and Be Here to Love Me.

 Shelley is also in charge of operating Sonic Youth's own record labels, SYR and Goofin'.
 In 2010, he started a new label called Vampire Blues whose inaugural release was a 7" by Hallogallo 2010.

 In 2011 he joined Disappears.
 In 2012, he left the band due to scheduling conflicts.

 From 2014 to 2017, Shelley played the drums for Sun Kil Moon on the albums Benji, Universal Themes and Common as Light and Love Are Red Valleys of Blood.
 He also toured with Sun Kil Moon on select 2015 dates.